Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 What makes it stand out:

-- Hypoallergenic — no fillers, binders, or common allergens
+- Hypoallergenic — no fillers, binders, or common allergens, which is a huge plus.

-- Transparent sourcing — ingredients traced to origin
+- Transparent sourcing — they trace ingredients right back to their origin.

 Considerations:

-- Only available through practitioners and select retailers
+- You can only get it through practitioners and select retailers.

-Best for: People with sensitivities, those seeking professional-grade quality, therapeutic use for anxiety/sleep
+Best for: People with sensitivities, anyone seeking professional-grade quality, or those using it therapeutically for anxiety/sleep.

 Professional note: This is what I recommend to my private clients.
 Yes, it costs more.
-But you know exactly what you’re getting.
+But you know exactly what you’re getting, and that peace of mind is worth it.

 🥈 #2 NOW Foods Magnesium Glycinate — Best Value